Ask any network administrator which is the toughest task of their job and the answer would invariably be troubleshooting network problems!

 - Perform hop-by-hop analysis for cloud as well as on-premises apps

 - The dashboard helps view the real-time performance statistics based on packet-level data

 - The Dashboard at times takes a while to display the Nodes or Services current status

 Download: Start with a fully functional 30-day trial version of Network Performance Monitor.

 SolarWinds Network Packet Sniffer with NPM is a top pick for it allows users to identify ports, sessions, hostnames, as well as operating systems.
 Using this platform, you can generate detailed insights into the response time and alert if the application is causing any negative impact on the end-user experience.
 The comprehensive dashboard allows you to view performance stats depending on packet-level data.
 Further, it allows you to collect data from 1,200+ applications and differentiate normal traffic from abnormal traffic.
 You can also discover reasons for slowdowns and isolate the underlying cause with SolarWinds Network Packet Sniffer.

 PRTG Network Monitor is an agentless monitoring tool that monitors the performance of different devices, collects information from them, and classifies them based on many parameters such as bandwidth usage and uptime.

-The features of PRTG Network Monitor are:
+Features: The features of PRTG Network Monitor are: